Jacudibu/hexagon-tactics/README.md

 [GNU AGPL 3](./LICENSE)

-In case anything here seems useful enough to upstream back into bevy or any of the other crates this project uses which are licenses under Apache or MIT, feel free to poke me.
+In case anything here seems useful enough to upstream back into bevy or any of the other crates this project uses which are using different licenses (Apache/MIT), feel free to poke me.